Culinarie Spotlight: Chef Ellie

 I started out as the kind of cook who burns a pot of boiling water (yes, this can actually happen).
 I made runny scrambled eggs.
 I burned toast.
 I truly thought adding broccoli and Sriracha to ramen was “gourmet” (it’s not, but it’s still damn good).

 What’s important is that I kept trying.
-I kept expanding on my limited skill set, kept learning from my failures and successes, and–with the help of practice, a little education, and a voracious appetite for anything–I grew into the creative chef I am today.
+I kept expanding on my limited skill set, kept learning from my failures and successes, and–-with the help of practice, a little education, and a voracious appetite for anything-–I grew into the creative chef I am today.

-While I was in culinary school, I wanted to expand my horizons and repertoire beyond formal education and monotonous line cook experience.
-Knowing the popularity of subscription boxes like Loot Crate and its many brethren, I searched for something that applied to my field of interest–food, cooking, ingredients.
+While I was in culinary school, I wanted to expand my horizons and repertoire beyond formal education and the monotonous line cook experience.
+Knowing the popularity of subscription boxes like Loot Crate and its many brethren, I searched for something that applied to my field of interest–-food, cooking, ingredients.
 The few cooking-related subscriptions I could find mostly included condiments, prepared snack foods, or single-serving spices.
-It wasn’t what I had dreamed up, and then I realized: I could create it for myself and other aspiring chefs.
+It wasn’t what I had dreamt up, and then I realized: I could create it for myself and other aspiring chefs.

 To put it more bluntly: life is too short to eat crappy food.

 Now get out there and make something delicious!